abel-shimeles/Quantum-Computer-Programming/README.md

 # Quantum Computer Programming

-This repository is the implementation of quantum computer programming using python
+This repository is the implementation of **Quantum Computer Programming** using Python.

 - The library used is [Cirq](https://github.com/quantumlib/Cirq)